blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Wine Compatibility Layer.md

 ### Is there any meaningful difference?
 Yes, an emulator will have to emulate the entire underlying hardware with all it's hardware instructions, that is, creating a hardware within hardware using software.
 It will certainly have a noticable latency.

 To run a virtualizer, the entire operating system must be able to run on the host hardware.
 This is not possible, say for an Android ROM built for ARM64, to run hardware virtualized on an x86_64 host.
-It would require emulation, or software virtualization, although virtualizer passthrough can be provided
+It would require emulation, or software virtualization, although the emulator can be provided with access to native GPU or memory by passthrough to achieve a higher performance, for example with QEMU/KVM.

+But to run a compatibility layer, only the relevant parts of the operating system or runtime has to be re-implemented for the particular host operating system.
+If an official effort was made, this compatibility layer would simply be a native runtime.

+### How does the confusion arise?
+However, we tend to refer to call software compatibility layers if they are a layer above the main operating system.
+For example, although WSL is native,

+So it seems fair to call Wine just a Windows runtime!

+WINEBAR

+Wine Is Not an Emulator, But A Runtime